promethivm-labs/Summa-Generativarum/README.md

 You can participate even without the formal prerequisites.
 Start small, be practice‑oriented, and follow a staged path:

 - Quick orientation (1–2 days)
-   - Read the README front‑matter and the CFPE index to get the big picture.
+   - Read the README front‑matter and the GCS index to get the big picture.
    - Skim one short essay (e.g., "Transcendental Architectonics") to see examples of style and notation.

 - Foundation sprint (2–8 weeks)